×

 We asked expats in Liege what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Liege, should be aware of several key factors.
 Firstly, they should understand that the cost of living in Liege is relatively low compared to other European cities, but it's still higher than in many parts of the world.
 They should also be prepared for the city's climate, which is temperate with mild summers and cool winters.
 Knowledge of French is essential as it is the primary language spoken in Liege.
 Although English is widely spoken in Belgium, it is less common in Liege than in larger cities like Brussels.
 Therefore, learning French or improving existing language skills will be beneficial.
 Healthcare in Belgium is of a high standard, but expats should ensure they have adequate health insurance.
 The country has a mandatory health insurance scheme, and expats are required to join this scheme if they are resident in Belgium for more than three months.
 Expats should also be aware of the Belgian tax system.
 Belgium has a high tax rate, and this can significantly impact the income of retirees.
 It's advisable to seek advice from a tax professional before moving to Belgium.
 The public transportation system in Liege is efficient and reliable, making it easy to get around the city and travel to other parts of Belgium.
 Owning a car is not necessary for most people living in Liege.
 Finally, expats should understand that while Liege is a vibrant city with a rich history and culture, it is also a city with a slower pace of life.
-This can be a significant change for those used to living in fast-paced, bustling cities," explained one expat living in Liege, Belgium.
+This can be a significant change for those used to living in fast-paced, bustling cities," wrote one member in Liege.

 What do expats in Liege appreciate most about the local culture?

 "Expats in Liege often appreciate the city's rich history and architecture, with many historical buildings and landmarks scattered throughout the city.
 They also enjoy the vibrant arts and culture scene, with numerous museums, galleries, and theaters offering a wide range of exhibitions and performances.
 The local cuisine is another highlight, with Liege known for its delicious waffles, beer, and other Belgian specialties.
 Expats also appreciate the friendly and welcoming nature of the locals, who are often more than happy to help newcomers settle in.
 The city's location, with its close proximity to other major European cities, is another advantage, making it easy for expats to travel and explore the region.
-Lastly, the quality of life in Liege is highly valued, with a good balance between work and leisure, excellent healthcare and education systems, and a generally safe and clean environment," remarked one expat living in Liege, Belgium.
+Lastly, the quality of life in Liege is highly valued, with a good balance between work and leisure, excellent healthcare and education systems, and a generally safe and clean environment," wrote one member in Liege.

 What do expats find most challenging?

 "Expats in Liege often find the language barrier to be the most challenging aspect of the local culture.
 While many locals do speak English, the primary languages are French and Dutch, which can make everyday tasks like shopping or using public transportation difficult for those who do not speak these languages.
 Another challenge is the Belgian concept of privacy.
 Belgians are known for being reserved and private, which can make it difficult for expats to form close relationships or feel integrated into the community.
 Additionally, the Belgian bureaucracy can be quite complex and time-consuming.
 This can be particularly challenging for expats who are trying to navigate things like work permits, housing contracts, and healthcare.
 The weather in Liege can also be a challenge for some expats.
 The city is known for its rainy climate, which can be a significant adjustment for those coming from sunnier locales.
 Lastly, while Belgians are generally known for their politeness, they also have a reputation for being direct and straightforward in their communication.
-This can sometimes come off as blunt or rude to expats who are not used to this style of communication," explained one expat living in Liege, Belgium.
+This can sometimes come off as blunt or rude to expats who are not used to this style of communication," said one expat in Liege.

 Is there a lot of crime in Liege?